n8thangreen/tb.outbreak.costing/README.md

 ## TB Outbreak Costing

+This repo contains the R code to calculate TB outbreak costing using data from incidents in Birmingham, UK.

 ### Overview
 #### Background
 Tuberculosis remains an import public health challenge in England, despite 7 years of declining cases.